 Solar interference has the potential to affect TV services twice a year during February/March and September/October.
 Solar interference causes the degradation or loss of satellite signals for short periods of time, up to 15 minutes each day, for 5-7 days.

-The arc of the sun crosses the Earth’s equator and traces a line that places it directly behind the satellites from which we download much of our video programming.
+Solar interference happens when the arc of the sun crosses the Earth’s equator and traces a line that places it directly behind the satellites from which we download much of our video programming.
 This causes a phenomenon known as a solar transit fade, or sun outage.
 The exact date, time and duration of such disruptions depends on the location of the receiver, the satellite in question, the size of the receiving dish and other factors.